EPA's environmental justice head resigned after 24 years. He wants to explain why.

 EPA's Environmental Justice Head Resigned After 24 Years.
 He Wants to Explain Why.

-"To move backwards didn’t make any sense."
+"To move backward didn’t make any sense."

 The head of the Environmental Protection Agency's Office on Environmental Justice submitted his resignation on Tuesday.
 First reported by InsideClimate News, the resignation of Mustafa Ali comes as the Trump administration considers layoffs and budget cuts at the EPA that, if enacted, would eliminate the environmental justice budget and cut funding to grants for pollution cleanup.